trackpete/goodreads-data-summarizer/README.md

 13. Looks like the above happens when a new goodreads id is created for a book.
 Possibly can be found via work.best_book_id?
 Checked - nope, sometimes that leads to hardcover.
 Hrm.
 Seems like the easiest way to solve this long term is to manually go through the ~15 or so books on gr and switch the editions on my shelf, then re-run.
 14. Some of the GR books with ASINs point to old ASINs so I have to update all of those on GR too.
 Noice.
 15. Whoah I found some books that weren't available anymore!
 Weird.
 Ignoring those.
+16. Got everything loaded into local dbs, messing with extraction into a table for querying
+17. Just realized I'm running code/tests on ubuntu-on-windows and it uses node8 instead of the version of node10 I have installed on windows (duh), which explains why I've been seeing some weird es6 errors attempting various things.
+Fixing this!
+18. First up realized how many books on the goodreads api don't have working thumbnails.
+This is weird since they have them on the main page for the book.
+Another example of their APIs being out of date.
+Gotta pull these from AMZ.
+19.